Reggie Stephens (offensive lineman)

-Reginald "Reggie" Stephens (born August 28, 1987, in Dallas, Texas) is an American football center and guard who is currently a free agent.
-He was drafted by the Cincinnati Bengals in the seventh round of the 2010 NFL Draft.
+Reginald Stephens (born August 28, 1987) is an American former professional football center and guard.
+He was selected by the Cincinnati Bengals in the seventh round of the 2010 NFL draft.
 He played college football for Iowa State University.
-He also played for the Buffalo Bills, Chicago Bears and Baltimore Ravens.
+He was also a member of the Chicago Bears, Buffalo Bills, and Baltimore Ravens.

 Early life

 Stephens attended and played high school football at Jesuit College Preparatory School of Dallas.
 His family attended all of his games and supports his choices and career.

 College career

 Stephens played college football at Iowa State University.

 Professional career

 Cincinnati Bengals

-Stephens was drafted in the seventh round of the 2010 NFL Draft by the Cincinnati Bengals.
+Stephens was selected in the seventh round of the 2010 NFL draft by the Cincinnati Bengals with the 228th overall pick.
 He was waived on September 4, 2011.

-First stint with Chicago Bears
+Chicago Bears (first stint)

 On January 6, 2012, Stephens was signed by the Chicago Bears, as a backup for Roberto Garza.

 On May 14, 2012, he was waived by the Bears.